Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 One of the biggest cloud storage services out there is OneDrive, and it is extremely safe and reliable.
 Microsoft’s OneDrive cloud storage service is a massive convenience because it maintains your files synced across devices and backed up onto the internet.

-The short answer would be “yes“, and this step-by-step guide will show just how you can do this.
+The short answer would be yes, and this step-by-step guide will show just how you can do this.

 How can I sync my OneDrive to my external hard drive?

 You can sync OneDrive with an external HDD very easily via the app’s built-in settings.
 As long as the hard drive is connected to your PC or laptop, OneDrive will treat it as if it is just a regular part of your local storage.

-- Choose Unlink this PC
+4. Choose Unlink this PC.

-- Sign in with your account
+8. Sign in with your account.

-By following these steps, OneDrive should now be able to sync with that particular folder from within your external hard drive.
+By following these steps, OneDrive should now be able to sync with that folder from within your external hard drive.

 Syncing goes as with any other folder, although you should disable OneDrive whenever you plan on disconnecting the external hard drive first.
 This is because OneDrive will treat the missing files and folders as deleted, and may result in error messages.